-The Arboretum's nationally recognized redbud collection will be in full flower this month.
-Throughout the garden also watch for dogwoods, wisterias, mock-oranges, lilacs, peaches, styrax, viburnums, azaleas, iris, spring bulbs, and more.
+Enjoy a photograph tour of April in the Arboretum.
+The nationally recognized Redbud Collection will be in full flower this month.
+Throughout the garden, also watch for dogwoods, wisterias, mock-oranges, lilacs, peaches, styrax, viburnums, azaleas, iris, spring bulbs, and more.
 Here are a few of our favorites:

 Beschorneria septentrionalis – false red agave – E36

 Cercis canadensis subsp. mexicana – Mexican redbud – E33 and W09

 Cornus florida 'Suwanee Squat' – dogwood – E38